cosmostation/defistation-web/data-provider-api.md

 ## Use your ID and API Key

 To enter tvl using the Data Provider API, you can use the API key in the following two ways.
-You can use project ID and api_key.
+You can use project's ID and api_key.
 The second method can be encoded in Base64.

 1. You can use CURL command using as
 ```